What About The Rain?

 You May Find Sun

 Number 5: Go for a scenic drive.
 The weather patterns on the island can vary significantly from location to location and can change drastically within a few miles.
-So, what is happening in one area may not happen a few miles down the road.
-This is why one of the go-to answers for what to do when it is raining is "go a few miles down the road; it won't be raining there."
+So, what is happening in one area may not happen a few miles down the road, and a scenic drive might be the perfect way to escape the rain.
+Here are a few of our favorite scenic drives:

 Scenic Drives From Hilo